kleftog/streamcfi/README.md

   ```

 **Typemap Requirement:**
-The SideCFI/StreamCFI monitor currently requires a typemap file containing metadata about the compiled binary's symbols.
+The StreamCFI monitor currently requires a typemap file containing metadata about the compiled binary's symbols.
 This can be produced by executing the script:

 ```bash
 ./tools/gen_tp.sh <path/to/compiled/binary>